Saelyria/Braid/README.md

 binder.finish()
 ```

-Without reading through any docs, you can probably assume most of what's going on here just by reading it.
-Setting up your table view is
+This is much more legible and reads more like requirements you might get.
+Setting up your table view is done in functional chains where you
-done in functional chains, and you declare the logic for your sections (what table view type they use, what models the cells are dequeued for,
+declare the logic for your sections (what cell type they use, what models the cells are dequeued for, what's done when a cell is tapped, etc.)
-what's done when a cell is tapped, etc.) directly on the sections.
-Everything is type safe and you don't need to map rows to model array
+directly on the sections.
+Everything is type safe and you don't need to map rows to model array indices.
-indices.

-Tableau scales easily with complexity, though, and supports more complex use cases that can't be described as easily as this example by
+Tableau also scales easily with complexity.
+For more complex use cases that can't be described as easily as this example, it allows you to do
-allowing you to do things like use a struct instead of an enum for more dynamic section logic, ability to bind handlers to any section (known or
+things like use a struct instead of an enum for more dynamic section logic, ability to bind handlers to any section (known or unknown), and
-unknown), and also allows much more manual control by allowing you to call cell binding with closures to dequeue cells yourself if needed, so
+also allows much more manual control by allowing you to call cell binding with closures to dequeue cells yourself if needed, so you should
-you should never be so limited by the library that you find yourself resorting to the regular UIKit 'data source / delegate' routine.
+never be so limited by the library that you find yourself resorting to the regular UIKit 'data source / delegate' routine.

-Tableau has a number of other features:
+Tableau has a number of other features as well:
-- Easily hot swap by changing the binder's `displayedSections` property
+- Easily hot swap sections by changing the binder's `displayedSections` property
 - Easier cell registration and dequeuing using  `UINibInitable` and `ReuseIdentifiable` protocols
 - Type safe updating of cells in a section via callback closures created during binding
 - Automatic diffing and animation between updates to the table's underlying models